juliablanchard/julia-mizer-course/README.md

 # julia-mizer-course
 Practical materials for Mizer Course

-These are practical examples to accompany my presentations in the mizer course n Lysekil, Sweden Sept 6-7, 2019.
+These are practical examples to accompany my presentations in the mizer course in Lysekil, Sweden Sept 6-7, 2019.
 Very much work in progress at the moment!